ngocthat312-zz/jewels-n-stones/README.md

 # jewels-n-stones
-This is exercise for application to template.net
+This is exercise for application to template.net.
+Solution file is in src folder.
+Thanks